tmanbarton/cs314Project/team/preferences/tmanbarton.md

 1. __What happens if people have different opinions on the quality of the work?__
    * Understand everyone's perspective, find neutral ground, and decide how to improve
 1. __How will you deal with different work habits of team members?__
-   * Communicate communicate communicate
+   * Communicate communicate communicate.
+Understanding each others' work habits will help us be able to navigate around the differences.
 1. __Do you want to have a standing meeting time outside of class?__
-   * Yes
+   * Yes.
+ANy time outside of the class will be helpful.
 1. __How often do you think the team will need to meet outside of class?__
-   * Once a week
+   * At least once a week though I'd prefer more.
 1. __Will you need approval of every team member before making a decision?__
-   * Depends on the decision but if involves the whole team, yes
+   * Depends on the decision but if involves the whole team everyone's input is necessary.
 1. __What will you do if every team member except one agrees on something?__
-   * Find a comprimize, or if none can be made whatever it is probably isn't going to happen
+   * Find a comprimize, or if none can be made whatever it is probably isn't going to happen.
 1. __What will you do if one person seems to be dominating the team process?__
-   * Call him out in a respectful way to remind him that we are doing this as a team
+   * He might just need reminding that we are doing this as a team, so I'd respectfully do that
 1. __What will you do if you feel most of the facilitation responsibilities are falling on you?__
    * Ask for others' input and/or specifically start to ask for other people to facilitate.